 Are you a small business owner struggling to keep your valuable data and resources safe from cyber-attacks?

 You’re not alone!
 Cyber security is an increasingly complex landscape with malicious attempts constantly escalating.
-The good news is, there are 8 essential steps you can take right now to secure your company’s network and protect everything you’ve worked hard to build.
+The good news is there are 8 essential steps you can take right now to secure your company’s network and protect everything you’ve worked hard to build.

 Importance of Establishing a Secure Home Network

 In today’s digital age, they often store sensitive information such as banking information or personal identification numbers on your devices.
 A breach in our home network security can lead to identity theft or financial loss.
-It’s essential to make use of firewalls, antivirus software, and strong passwords to provide a secure network.
+It’s essential to use firewalls, antivirus software, and strong passwords to provide a secure network.
 A small investment in securing your home network can save you from significant troubles in the future.

 Understanding Computer Network Attacks and Their Types

 Computer network attacks are malicious attempts to exploit vulnerable systems and steal information.
-These types of cyber-attacks can range from simple ones such as
+These types of cyber-attacks can range from simple ones, such as:

 - Distributed denial of service (DDoS) attacks